LeonardoMaran/StockTracker/README.md

 # StockTracker

-> A full stack MERN app for tracking real-time stock using redux for state management and one addition feature allows to fetch latest financial news.
+> A full stack MERN app for tracking real-time stock using redux for state management and one addition feature allows to fetch latest financial news.:chart_with_upwards_trend:

 #### Features